siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-21-how-important-will-user-experience-be-for-seo-rankings-in-2024.md

 ---
 draft: false

-title:  'How Important Will User Experience Be for SEO Rankings in 2024?'
+title: How Important Will User Experience Be for SEO Rankings in 2024?
-date: '2024-10-21T20:03:20+03:00'
+date: 2024-10-21T20:03:20+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'in the coming years, UX is set to play an even more pivotal role in determining a site''s visibility, SEO Rankings and performance in organic search results.'
+description: in the coming years, UX is set to play an even more pivotal role in determining a site's visibility, SEO Rankings and performance in organic search results.
 url: /how-important-will-user-experience-be-for-seo-rankings-in-2024/
 featured_image: /images/seo6.webp
 categories:
-    - 'Search Engine Optimisation'
+  - Search Engine Optimisation
 tags:
-    - 'search engine optimization'
   - seo
 ---